Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 What medical expenses are tax-deductible in Canada?

-Tax-deductible expenses in Canada include medical expenses which were something we weren’t made aware of until we had to start paying for medication not covered under any health plan.
+Tax-deductible expenses in Canada include medical expenses, which we weren’t made aware of until we had to start paying for medication not covered under any health plan.

-Honestly, I wish I had learned more about this while I was paying someone to do our income tax returns for us.
+I wish I had learned more about this while paying someone to do our income tax returns for us.

-It has only been over the past few years that I started putting our returns together because it’s not really that hard, for me at least.
+It has only been over the past few years that I started putting our returns together because it’s not that hard, for me, at least.

 That’s when I started learning and educating myself about income tax in Canada.

-What I did find in my research that some people may not know about is that you can claim medical expenses for someone who has died in any 24 month period.
+What I did find in my research that some people may not know about is that you can claim medical expenses for someone who has died in any 24 months.

 The medical expenses must not have been previously claimed either.